FAQ

 How frequent are sessions?
 How long will I have to be in therapy?

-Clients see better results from therapy when they can attend consistently, and the research shows that weekly (or greater) frequency yields better therapeutic outcomes than less frequent therapy.
-If therapy at a frequency of less than once per week is something you are wanting at the time you are initiating therapy, we should talk about why that appeals to you and the options that serve you best.
+Clients see better results from therapy when they can attend consistently, and the research shows that attending therapy once per week (or more) yields better therapeutic outcomes than less frequent therapy.
+If therapy at a frequency of less than once per week is something you are wanting at the time you are initiating therapy, I might not be the right therapist for you.

 The duration of therapy depends on each client.
 We will discuss your goals for therapy at the start of treatment, so we have a roadmap to check our progress against.
 I encourage my clients to try therapy for at least three months.
 This may sound like a long time, but results of therapy accrue over time rather than being an immediate fix.
 If you are not able to make a commitment to the process, you run the risk of the therapy being a disappointment or feeling like a waste of time or money.